Farhana Alarakhiya, vice president – Products, RMS

 Figure 2.
 Zooming into the map using Exposure Manager shows exposure point data at high definition, to help pinpoint locations which could be at risk

 Figure 3.
 Exposure Manager allows users to visualize post-accumulation views of locations affected to the Harvey flood extent.
 Loss can be shown by the flood depth bands, and individual risks can be selected and loss detail displayed

-For more information on Exposure Manager and the RMS(one) platform, click here, or RMS clients can contact their account representative.
+For more information on Exposure Manager, click here, or RMS clients can contact their account representative.